 Energy rating: Some window manufacturers show the energy efficiency of their products using an energy-rating scale from A to G. The whole window (the frame and the glass) is assessed on its efficiency at retaining heat.

-Coating used on the glass and the gap between the glass panes are the other aspects to be considered are.
+The coating used on the glass and the gap between the glass panes are the other aspects to be considered.

 Ventilation: Replacement windows will be more airtight than your original frames, so condensation may build up in your house due to the reduced ventilation.
 If your house does not have much background ventilation, look for replacement windows with trickle vents incorporated into the frame to let in a controlled amount of ventilation.